 In carry out the tricks successfully, the children had to practice repeatedly – which developed their self-discipline and concentration.
 They had to learn how to present the tricks to a class, boosting their confidence.
 And they also had to think carefully about how their audience would see their performance – and avoid giving the tricks away.
 That encouraged empathy and social skills.

 You may have noticed that apart from self confidence, the word that features in all three quotes is discipline.
-Perhaps what helps instill self confidence through the different activities is having to apply self discipline?
+Perhaps what helps instil self confidence through the different activities is having to apply self discipline?
 That those studying karate don’t gain self confidence through being able to defend themselves, but through self discipline?

 The magic quote above suggested that the self confidence comes through performing the tricks to others.
 Ballet and karate can also involve performing skills learnt to other people.